bhanug/misframe/content/2017/11/19/mysql-explain-analyzer.md

 Here's an example!
 This is a query with a few joins.
 The "scalability" column is populated based on the access type. "ref" gets O(log n) because that means an index is being used, and B-tree lookups are O(log n).
 Again, *napkin math*.
 This isn't supposed to be super complicated or accurate.
+For example, I know that the "ref" scalability is wrong because I'm using the rows read during the scan instead of the number of rows in the table for the calculation.
 It's meant to be slightly better than doing stuff in your head.

 [![Explain example 1](/img/2017/11/explain-1.png)](/img/2017/11/explain-1.png)